Motion of Satellite under the Effect of Oblateness of Earth and Atmospheric Drag: Introduction

-In this paper we have simulated the equations of motion of satellite under the influence of oblateness of Earth and atmospheric drag in the low Earth orbit.
+In this paper we have used R-K Gill method to solve the equations of motion of satellite under the influence of oblateness of Earth and atmospheric drag in the low Earth orbit.
 We have analyzed results for $1-$day, $1-$month, $6-$months and till satellite collapses on Earth, by considering fixed initial position and three different initial velocities.
 The orbital elements have been computed for the above mentioned period.
 We have considered the initial velocities in such a way that satellite will remain in low Earth orbit.

 The paper is organized as follows: section 2 describes the model.
 Solution of equations governing motion of the satellite under oblateness of Earth and atmospheric drag and calculation of orbital elements are reported in section 3.
 Section 4 contains discussion and concluding remarks.